Relating Late-Quaternary Plant and Animal Distributions to Past and Future Climate

 Students will predict potential future species ranges in response to future anthropogenic climate change.

-(Optional) Students will independently analyze past, present, and future species distributions, past, present, and future.
+(Optional) Students will independently analyze past, present, and future species distributions.

 (Optional) Students will be able to communicate the results of their analyses to others.